Mikesco3/Mikesco3.github.io/_posts/2024-10-01-Proxmox-Setup.md

 - In Addition, a **2TB Samsung Pro NVMe drive**, <br>
  used to store production VMs, taking advantage of the faster storage for improved performance.

- The logic behind this setup is to ensure that the Proxmox operating system is protected against disk failures, while also providing fast storage for production VMs.
+ The logic behind this setup is to ensure that the Proxmox operating system is protected against disk failures, while also having enough room for backups and Shadow Virtual Machines.
+We run the production Virtual Machines run on the NVMe drive to take advantage of it's speed.
+However in the background we can periodically synchronize to the larger more resilient pair of hard drives.

+ also providing fast storage for production VMs.
 By separating the operating system and VM storage, we can ensure that a failure of the NVMe drive won't affect the Proxmox operating system, and vice versa.
 Furthermore, by synchronizing the VMs to a shadow VM on the mirrored storage, we can ensure that in the event of a disaster, we can quickly recover our production VMs.

 |  NAME   |   | MODEL                   |   |  Configuration    |